kitschpatrol/yanki-obsidian/readme.md

 4. **Sync**

-   Syncing happens automatically by default whenever files in your watched flashcard folders change.
-Or you can force a sync using `Yanki: Sync flashcards to Anki` command or the button in the Yanki settings tab.
+   Syncing happens automatically by default whenever notes in your watched flashcard folders change.
+Or you can force a sync using `Yanki: Sync flashcard notes to Anki` command or the button in the Yanki settings tab.

 5. **Study**